 - Soak the chickpeas in twice the amount of water for 4-6 hours maximum or overnight.

 - Wash the chickpeas a few times and drain it.
 Pour the chickpeas into the gravy and toss it until the chickpeas are well coated.
-Pour in the 3 cups of water.
+Cover the chickpeas with 3 cups of water.

-- Cover the chole with the Instant Pot lid and set it to the bean/chili mode.
+- Cover the Instant Pot with the lid and set it to the bean/chili mode.
 Cook for 45 minutes.

 - Skip the ghee or use vegan butter to make this recipe vegan.